ulikoehler/buildock/README.md

 # buildock
 Tiny shell script encapsulates builds in docker.
 No dependency installation for the build.
 100% reproducable.

 Different software or compiler versions like *make* vs. *cmake*, *node*, *python2*, *python3* lead to problems when building.
 Builddock makes complex builds hassle free and reliably work on a wide range of different host systems.
-The build is in docker, but your actual application's files are locally on the host system ad can be used there.
+The build is in docker, but your actual application's files are locally on the host system where they can be used.

 ## Try it